karellopez/docker_workshop_template/workshop/setup.md

 From this point on whenever the instructions specify to "open a terminal" please assume you are supposed to open the Ubuntu application.

 !
 This will create a virtual Ubuntu application on your system.
-The terminal will alwyays start in your Ubuntu home directory, to access your windos file system you'll have to use the following path `/mnt/c/Users/yourusername`
+The terminal will alwyays start in your Ubuntu home directory, to access your windows file system you'll have to use the following path `/mnt/c/Users/yourusername`

 **VSCode**

 1. Go to https://code.visualstudio.com/ and click the download button, then run the `.exe` file.
-1. Leave all the defaults during the installation with the following exception:
+2. Leave all the defaults during the installation with the following exception:
       - Please make sure the box labelled "Register Code as an editor for supported file types" is selected
+3. When working with Linux under Windows using WSL you will have two different filesystems/drives since WSL will create a distinct filestystem for every Linux distribution you have installed.
+VSCode automatically detects WSL distributions and you can connect to them via the remote connection button (Blue button at the bottom left corner of your VSCode window).
+This is what it should look like:

+!add screenshots here

 **Docker**